-Several nations are installing gender quotas in bureaucracies with the intuition that institutional legitimacy will improve if the presence of women in public agencies is more reflective of the population.
+Several nations have established gender quotas in bureaucracies based on the intuition that institutional legitimacy will improve if the presence of women in public agencies is more reflective of the population.
 Research shows that women are rated higher on measures of fairness and trust, and so they may be seen as having qualities relevant for public institutions.
-However, we theorize that the ability for female bureaucrats to contribute to institutional legitimacy.
-We theorize that the roles women perform within a bureaucracy is likely to have a moderating effect.
-We test this in the context of the Indian police using a large-scale survey (N ≈ 15,000) and with a novel video-based experiment implemented with the help of a news corporation - one of the few experiments on police legitimacy outside the United States.
-Consistent with our theory, we show that the way in which policewomen are perceived is dependent on the roles they are seen to perform.
-Counter-intuitively, policewomen are seen as more legitimate when tackling non-gendered cases compared to gendered crimes such as dowry harassment – especially by other women.
-The findings have implications for scholarship on gender and the conditions under which representation can improve trust in public officials.
+However, we theorize that the ability for female bureaucrats to contribute to institutional legitimacy is moderated by the roles they are seen to perform.
+We test this in the context of Indian law enforcement using a large-scale survey (N ≈ 15,000), and with a novel video-based experiment implemented with the help of a news corporation - one of the few experiments on police legitimacy outside the United States.
+Consistent with our theory, we find that context matters.
+Counter-intuitively, policewomen are seen as more legitimate when tackling non-gendered cases compared to gendered crimes such as dowry harassment, especially by other women.
+The findings contribute to scholarship on gender and the conditions under which representation can improve trust in public officials.

 Do Cops Discriminate?
 An Experiment with Indian Police Officers (in collaboration with the Haryana Police)

 Representation and Policing: A Text-as-Data Study of Crime in India

-Does Ethnic Representation in Law Enforcement Affect Violence Against Vulnerable Groups?
+Does Ethnic Representation in Law Enforcement Affect Hate-Crime?
 Evidence from Policing in India